 When taking preventative steps towards a healthy prostate, opt for drinking dark coffee.
 Recent studies credit the nutrients and antioxidants within dark roast coffee beans to reducing the risk of prostate cancer by up to 60-percent.

-Having heart disease run in your family is a very common genetic trend.
+Unfortunately, heart disease is a health problem that can run in your family.
+It’s also a very common genetic trend.
 While you don’t want to obsess over it, you can also ensure that you are living a healthy lifestyle to promote a healthy heart.

-When attempting to prevent heart disease, make the transition to decaf coffee, which reduces the risk of heart attack because it lacks the caffeine jolt that makes your blood pressure spike suddenly.
+When attempting to prevent heart disease, make the transition to decaf coffee.
+This can reduce the risk of heart attack because it lacks the caffeine jolt that makes your blood pressure spike suddenly.

 A lot of us have difficulty remembering what we ate for supper yesterday, let alone memories from our childhood!
 As we get older, our memories can fail us.
 In some cases such as Alzheimer’s, it becomes a serious issue.